vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The lines of this triangle \(to be placed by a *vvāpakanyāsa* , whose effi cacy

 spreads along all of the outside lines\) are to be imposed with the mantra *trikoṇāya nama ḥ * .
-To avoid any misunderstanding, the Dīexplains that the heart is “in the middle of his breast.”
+To avoid any misunderstanding, the Dī explains that the heart is “in the middle of his breast.”
 Three goddesses are to be imposed there—Kāmeśvarī, Vajreśvarī, and Bhagamālinī—on the three points of the triangle and, on its center, on the *bindu* \(also called *baindavacakra* \), the Goddess.
 The weapons, it is explained, are those of Kāmeśvara and Kāmeśvarī, 16 two diff erent deities that are the male and female aspect of the Goddess; eight *āyudhas* are thus to be placed.

 Thus, O Goddess\!
 I have told you the imposition, a most secret procedure. //67// It is indeed to be performed by you most secretly, O Praised by the heroes\!
 It is to be entrusted to those \[only\] who follow the rule \[of Kula\], never to anyone who is not the \[initiated\]